kid1carus/AppleWatchFaces/readme.md

 ## Frequently Asked Questions

-1. **Does this work on WatchOS6 beta ?**
+1. **Does this work on WatchOS6 ?**

-Not very well depending on the watchOS version.
-Current known issues:
-- May not install to watch (b3)
-- May not sync faces properly (b2)
-- Will show digital time in upper right corner (all betas)
+Yes, working well now on public releases ( including hiding the apple digital time )

 2. **Can I download this from the app store ?**